basaandewiel/basaandewiel.github.io/_posts/2021-12-28-OpenWRT-adblock.md

 Adblock is easily installed via the GUI.
 To confiugre whitelisting follwwing gmust be done

+Create file `/etc/adblock/adblock.whitelist`.
-Create file `/etc/adblock/adblock.whitelist` with following contents (if you want to be able to click on Google advertisements)
+Put all the URLs in this file, which you want to be white listed.
+So if you for instance want to be able to click on Google advertisements), you have to add following contents to this file:
 `www.googleadservices.com`

-After this restart adblock
+To take effect, you have to  restart adblock:
 `/etc/init.d/adblock restart`